 16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes / No / Den't know b. that affects your property in some other way?
-Yes / No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes / No / Den't know If you have answered yes to any of a-c above, please give the notices to your so agent, including any notices which arrive at any time before the date of entry of t your property. olicitor or estate he purchaser of
+Yes/ No / Don't know b. that affects your property in some other way?
+Yes/ No / Don't know C. that requires you to do any maintenance, repairs or improvements to your property?
+Yes/ No / Don't know If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.

-Declaration by the seller(s)/or other authorised body or person(s)
+Declaration by the seller(s)/or other authorised body or person(s):

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+I / We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.